 You could spend more on the C-HR, but we’re not sure you’re getting more.

-The top trim this year is a new C-HR Limited grade that adds leather upholstery with power-adjustable front seats, premium audio, 18-inch wheels, blind-spot monitors, keyless ignition, and fog lights for more than $27,000 to start.
+The top trim this year is a new C-HR Limited grade that adds leather upholstery with front seats with power lumbar adjustment, premium audio, 18-inch wheels, blind-spot monitors, keyless ignition, and fog lights for more than $27,000 to start.

 We’re not sold on that value and would advise many to stick with the base trim, especially considering the crossover’s intended audience of first-time carbuyers.